Wayneoween/katapult/README.md

 speed up test runs.
 Keep this in mind, as it may lead to caching issues when switching Ruby versions or installing a new version of the Rails gem.

-Since `katapult` has full-stack integration tests, it requires a MySQL account.
-Create a dedicated account on your local MySQL server by running this command in a MySQL console (as-is):
+Since `katapult` has full-stack integration tests, it requires a PostgreSQL account.
+Create a dedicated account on your local PostgreSQL server by running this command in a PostgreSQL console (as-is):

     GRANT ALL ON *.* TO 'katapult'@'localhost' IDENTIFIED BY 'secret';
+    CREATE ROLE katapult

 The user `katapult` is hereby granted any action (SELECT, UPDATE, etc. except for granting privileges) on any database and table (`*.*`).